-I am currently a 4th year PhD candidate in Biomedical Science in the Department of Neuroscience at UConn Health in Farmington, CT.
-My research is on the role of cellular aging in neurodegenerative disease and healthy aging.
-However, my research is not the reason why I am here.
-During my studies, I found that there was a lack of education regarding careers beyond the traditional academic setting, i.e. becoming a tenure-track professor at a research institution.
+I recently finished my PhD in Biomedical Science at UConn Health in Farmington, CT. and am currently an adjunct professor at University of Hartford, and Anna Maria College.
+During my time at UConn Health, I realized that students and postdocs had a lack of resources and education regarding careers beyond the traditional academic setting, i.e. becoming a tenure-track professor at a research institution.
 I’ve also heard dozens of PhD candidates just saying “I think I am more of an industry person”, but my question to them is “what kind of industry?”.
 With that question in mind, I started this group.
+My hobbies include playing piano, cooking, and traveling (pre and post-pandemic).

 Giulia Vigone, PhD